vivekberlia16/weather-report/README.md

 # weather-report
-This is a spring boot mvc application that fetches  realtime data from open-weather-apis By default caching is disabled as mongo connection is not enabled from remote servers.
+This is a spring boot mvc application that fetches  realtime data from open-weather-apis By default caching is disabled as mongo connection is not available from remote clients.

-To enable chacing change the properties in application.properties mongo-hostname= <<your mongo hostname>> dbName = <<your db name>> enableCaching=true
+To enable caching change the properties in application.properties mongo-hostname= <<your mongo hostname>> dbName = <<your db name>> enableCaching=true